 Before this little "global financial crisis" hit, it used to be that you paid a hefty premium to buy rapidly growing Chinese companies.
-As of the beginning of this year, PetroChina traded for 16 times earnings, and China Mobile -- another China bellwether -- traded for 35 times earnings.
+As of the beginning of 2008, PetroChina traded for 16 times earnings, and China Mobile -- another China bellwether -- traded for 35 times earnings.

-Those were relatively expensive valuations compared to their developed-market peers -- at the same time, Chevron
+Those were relatively expensive valuations compared to their peers -- at the same time, BP

 The Chinese names, however, deserved higher multiples because they had -- and continue to have -- much greater growth prospects.